 Teens and emerging young adults ages 15-19 are in the process of learning how to read larger, more complicated texts and extracting meaning from them.
 They are required, in school, to think abstractly about their reading and to decipher metaphors, symbols, and cultural themes.
-All teens will be establishing critical learning habits through reading that will extend throughout their school years.
+Your teen will be establishing critical learning habits through reading that will extend throughout their school years.
 Reading is best learned with parents, grandparents, and other loved ones.
-In fact, “The single most important activity for building [literacy] understandings and skills essential for reading success appears to be reading aloud to children.”4
+In fact, “The single most important activity for building skills essential for reading success appears to be reading aloud to children.”4

-Yet, we all face challenges when it comes to establishing a daily reading routine with our teens.
+Yet, anyone can face challenges when it comes to establishing a daily reading routine.
 Families today are busier than ever with more demands on their time.
-In addition, if a family does prioritize reading, teens might fight it.
-“Do we have to?” you might hear when you announce reading time after dinner.

-Our teens are highly entertained and stimulated by screens and the many worlds they can fly quickly in and out of through gaming, YouTube, and more.
+Teens are highly entertained and stimulated by technology.
 So, it may take a bit more encouragement than past generations to start reading.
-But, once you get into a routine and make it a joyful experience, it can enrich your family life and deepen your intimacy all the while you are promoting valuable skills for school and life success.
-The steps below include specific, practical strategies along with effective conversation starters to support family reading in cooperative ways without a daily struggle.
+But once you get into a routine and make it a joyful experience, it can enrich your family life and deepen your intimacy all the while you are promoting valuable skills for school and life success.
+The steps below include specific, practical strategies along with effective conversation starters to support family reading in cooperative ways.